Ignite Your Passion, Shape the Game!

 This face-to-face, half day (4hrs) refereeing course is designed to provide volleyball enthusiasts with a deeper understanding of refereeing.
 Volleyball Queensland can organise an in-person Level 2 Referee Course for your group, club, school, or community group.
 This course contains the theory component of a Level 2 upgrade.
 A minimum of ten participants is required for this course.

-To register for the Level 2 referee course, applicants must use their account on the Volleyball Australia Accreditation Portal hosted by Revolutionise Sport.
+To register for the Level 2 referee course, applicants must use their account on the VA Accreditation Portal.
 All applicants who have a Level 1 accreditation will have an account.
 If you are having problems signing in or accessing your account, please contact education@vq.org.au.

 Price: $80.00